fajrikornel/datascience/README.md

 Hello there!

 This is my data visualization repository.
-More to come, i hope!
+More to come, I hope!

 ## Projects